YPares/porcupine/README.md

 ## Logging

-Porcupine uses `katip` to do logging.
+`porcupine` uses `katip` to do logging.
 It's quite a versatile tool, and we benefit from it.
 By default, logging uses a custom readable format.
 You can switch to more standard formats using:

 ```sh
 $ my-exe --log-format json
 ```

+In any case, any executable using `porcupine` will output a log whose verbosity can be controlled with `-q`/`-v` (increase/decrease the minimal severity level that will be displayed, default being Notice).
+The `-c` (or `--context-verb`) parameter controls the amount of context that will be displayed per item logged, it takes a parameter from 0 to 3.